octalmage/appletv-autoplay/README.md

 # appletv-autoplay
 > Tired of the "are you still watching" prompt?

-Apple TV Autoplay connects to your AppleTV as a remote.
+Apple TV Autoplay connects to your Apple TV as a remote.
 It then watches the video status (playing vs paused) and will send a click when the video has been paused.
 So far I've confirmed this works with Netflix and Hulu.

 ## Usage